 Please contact our office to discuss your stud welding project requirements.

 Stud welding involves the same basic principles and metallurgical aspects as any other type of arc welding procedure — a controlled electric arc is used to melt the end of a stud or electrode and a portion of the base metal to form a bond.
 The stud is plunged automatically into the molten metal and a high quality fusion weld is made where the weld is stronger than the stud itself.
-A variety of metals can be used in stud welding, however, the more common types include mild steel, stainless steel and aluminum.
+A variety of metals can be used in stud welding, however, the more common types include mild steel, stainless steel and aluminium.

 Dependent upon the type of application, studs may be fed into the welding gun automatically or manually.
 In either case, a simple squeeze of the trigger produces a positive attachment in a split second.
 Stud weld fasteners may be most any size, shape or type and there are literally hundreds of types available.
 However, the stud material must be weldable and one end of the stud must be designed for welding.
 While conventional DC welding machines may be used, special power units designed specifically for high-strength fastening are recommended.